walakaka77/test-doc-site/new-home-kallang/child-page-2-dog-community/dog-community.markdown

 ## Planned Site Structure (Raw notes)

 After exploring the template, I have noted down the main features of the template that I plan to use.
 Ideally, this would be used to create the `Kallang Dog Community` website.
-But even if that plan did not manifest, I would have gained insights by fiddling around and familiarizing with the `Feeling Responsive` template.
-Given how powerful this template is, I'm certain that this knowledge will come in handy sometime in the near future.
+But even if that plan did not manifest, would still have gained some insights by fiddling around and familiarizing with the `Feeling Responsive` template.
+Given how powerful this template is, it's definitely going to come in handy sometime in the future.

-For those whom are interested, my raw notes are as follows:
+For those whom are interested, this is the plan:
 ![image showing my notepad that comprise of notes on how the kallang dog community website is intended to be structured](../../new-home-kallang/child-page-2-dog-community/image-of-notes-on-how-kallang-dog-community-website-structured-1.png)
 ![image showing the second portion of my notepad that shows how the kallang dog community website is intended to be structured](../../new-home-kallang/child-page-2-dog-community/image-of-notes-on-how-kallang-dog-community-site-structured-2.png)

-The next few sections, will aim to structure the raw notes into readable documentation, just to show off my understanding LOL.
+The next few sections, will aim to organize my notes into a more readable structure -- that way, I can show off what I've learnt ^^
-But really - just so that I don't forget, when I do circle back and try to recall the amazing features from this template.
+But more importantly, I'd have a reference on how we can utilize the `Feeling Responsive` features for any future sites that I'm planning to create!

-I'm only gonna list down features that I actually have explored and plan to use.
-For a comprehensive view of what `Feeling Responsive` is capable of, please visit their [official documentation](https://phlow.github.io/feeling-responsive/documentation/).
+This artile will only list down the features that I've personally explord and plan to use -- doesn't cover the full suite of functionalities provided by this template.
+For a comprehensive view of what the `Feeling Responsive` template is capable of, please visit their [official documentation](https://phlow.github.io/feeling-responsive/documentation/).

 ### Navigation Menu Configuration